pebble-dev/rebble-help/_topic/setup-android.md

 ![](/images/setup/12.png)

-**If you get back to the Pebble app and don't see that screen, go back to the browser and press *switch to Rebble* again.**
+**If you get back to the Pebble app and don't see that screen (e.g. you see the login screen again), go back to the browser and press *Switch to Rebble* again.**

+Press the "It's Rebble time!" button.

 # You’re done!